 Today's liturgical observance is called a "commemoration."
 Because the Church finds herself praying for those who have died, we cannot bring ourselves to call it a "feast" or a "solemnity" even though it holds that rank in the table of liturgical precedence.
-For those who have recently lost a loved one, designating today's observance in such a way would be probably renew the wounds of grief and loss that accompany the death of a loved one.
-So the Church calls today a "commemoration," a memorial for those who have died.
+Therefore, it supplants the liturgy that would ordinarily be celebrated today or the 31st Sunday in Ordinary Time.
+So we continue to remember the great cloud of witnesses that has gone on before us.

 Fr.
 Lawrence Jagdfeld, O.F.M., Administrator